katekazane/bggn213/class09/class09.md

     ##   B   M
     ## 357 212

 We want to find out how many of the columns are mean values.
-Therefore we have to search for the columns containing "mean".
-(Remember we're using "wisc.data"")
+Therefore we have to search for the columns containing "mean". *note: remember we're using "wisc.data"* *note: we add the \_ before mean, so that we only get mean as a single work*

 ``` r
 #colnames(wisc.data)